Week 13 NFL score predictions: A guide to best games, more

 John Fox and Tedy Bruschi predict the Eagles to continue their run and defeat the Redskins on Monday Night Football in Week 13.

 FPI win projection: PHI, 67.7 percent.
-The game with the biggest impact on the playoff picture this week is on Monday Night.
+The game with the biggest impact on the playoff picture this week is on Monday night.
 The Redskins would have a 59 percent chance to make the playoffs with a win and a 22 percent chance with a loss, while the Eagles would have a 21 percent chance with a win and a 5 percent chance with a loss.

 What to watch for in fantasy: Alshon Jeffery has fallen short of 50 receiving yards in four consecutive games and hasn't scored a single touchdown during the span.
 Read more.